Smertig/banana/master/_sources/api/tg/types/sticker.rst.txt

    Unique identifier for this file, which is supposed to be the same over time and for different bots.
 Can't be used to download or reuse the file.

+   .. cpp:member:: string_t type

+   Type of the sticker, currently one of “regular”, “mask”, “custom_emoji”.
+The type of the sticker is independent from its format, which is determined by the fields is_animated and is_video.

    .. cpp:member:: integer_t width

    Sticker width